ocean0-0/GitLab/readme.txt

 Creating a new branch is quick AND simple.
 A new dev is comming.
 haha
-Justin's can't get the feeling is so cool.
+Justin's can't get the feeling is so cool
+Oscur.